Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian perturbation of a hypersurface

+\begin{remark} A more refined analysis of \cite{ZonSec} (more precisely, using \cite[(7.2)]{ZonSec}), shows that the assumption that the random fields $W_1,\ldots,W_{m-1}$ are independent is not needed and one only needs that the random field $(W_1,\ldots,W_{m-1}):M\to\R^{m-1}$ is a vector valued non--degenerate GRF independent of $X_\tau$ and $\widetilde{X}_\tau$.
+Moreover, the Gaussian assumption is also superfluous and one could use instead the so called zKROK fields of \cite{ZonSec}. \end{remark}

-We conclude this section by an asymptotic analysis for small $\tau$.
-As $\tau\to 0$, we expect that the random zero set $Z_\tau$ \emph{concentrates} around $Z_0$.
-In fact, Proposition~\ref{prop:propofzetat}-$(2)$ shows that this is the case.
-We can nevertheless study this concentration more precisely and quantitatively.
+We conclude this section by an asymptotic analysis as $\tau\to 0$.
+In this limit, we expect the random zero set $Z_\tau$ to \emph{concentrate} near $Z_0$.
+As observed in Remark~\ref{rk:geopropzetatau}, Proposition~\ref{prop:propofzetat}-$(2)$ can already be interpreted as a \emph{concentration} near $Z_0$ in this limit.
+Nevertheless, we can give a more precise and quantitative result.

 For all $r>0$ we define the following open neighbourhood of $Z_0$:

 Moreover, for all $\tau,r>0$ we let

 where $Z^{(1)}_\tau,\ldots, Z^{(m)}_\tau$ are iid copies of $Z_\tau=X_\tau^{-1}(0)$.